DataFire/Integrations/integrations/generated/google_dfareporting/README.md

 ### FloodlightActivitiesGenerateTagResponse
 * FloodlightActivitiesGenerateTagResponse `object`: Floodlight Activity GenerateTag Response
-  * floodlightActivityTag `string`: Generated tag for this floodlight activity.
+  * floodlightActivityTag `string`: Generated tag for this Floodlight activity.
+For global site tags, this is the event snippet.
+  * globalSiteTagGlobalSnippet `string`: The global snippet section of a global site tag.
+The global site tag sets new cookies on your domain, which will store a unique identifier for a user or the ad click that brought the user to your site.
+Learn more.
   * kind `string`: Identifies what kind of resource this is.
 Value: the fixed string "dfareporting#floodlightActivitiesGenerateTagResponse".

 ### FloodlightActivitiesListResponse